All Episodes

 Have I ever seen Hillary happy?

-I guess I guess not if I can't think of any occasions.
+Well, I guess not if I can't think of any occasions.

 But I've seen her smiling.

-I've seen her that there was none of that last night.
+There was none of that last night.

-It was just, it was striking to me.
+It was striking to me.

-Anyway, here we go with the audio sound bites.
+Anyway, here we go with the audio soundbites.

-And yesterday I threw something out there, and I got a note, you do not know how you have blown things up.
+And yesterday I threw something out there, and I got a note.

-I said, What do you mean blown things up?
+I said, what do you mean blown things up?

 Your comment about Jeb.